CO2 roadmap

 Vattenfall's targets on the road to net-zero

-By setting a separate target for emissions from all sold electricity we will effectively measure our progress in decarbonising the electricity we sell to our customers.
+- Vattenfall commit to reduce our Scope 1, 2 and 3 (sold electricity) GHG emissions intensity by >77%.
+By setting a separate target covering emissions from all sold electricity, we will measure our progress in decarbonising the electricity we sell to our customers.

 Our approach to achieving our targets

-Vattenfall’s electricity production from wind and solar is growing strongly.
-Hydro and nuclear will also continue to play an important role in the energy transition by enabling the electrification of society with fossil-free power.
+Electricity production from wind and solar will continue to grow strongly.
+Hydropower and nuclear will also continue to enable the electrification of society with fossil-free power.

 Enabling a fossil-free society